 How To Cook Salmon in the Slow Cooker

-1 to 2 pounds salmon fillets, skin left on
+- 1 to 2 pounds

-Sliced aromatic vegetables, like fennel, onions, or celery, optional
+Sliced aromatic vegetables, like fennel, onions, or celery (optional)

-1 to 1 1/2 cups liquid, like water, broth, wine, beer, cider, or a mix
+liquid, such as water, broth, wine, beer, cider, or a mix

 6-quart or larger slow cooker (see Recipe Note for smaller slow cookers)